priyalp62/TomcatChallenge/README.md

 VirtualBox 5.1 and Vagrant 2.0 were a recipe for 'kitchen create' failure.
 Vagrant 2 kept replacing the ssh keys and killing ssh access to the kitchen.
 Downgrading to VirtualBox 5 and Vagrant 1.8.4 solved the problem.
 The VirtualBox downgrade was required to maintain compatibility with the downgraded Vagrant

 I have also placed the Users cookbook at https://github.com/rstatsinger/TomcatUsers.
 Initially I did most of the work for this cookbook in the tomcat cookbook but I've factored it out.
 The instructions did not specify any dependencies between the two cookbooks.
-I experimented with writing a wrapper cookbook for the two but I want to submit this project tonight.
-Time kills all deals.